aquibkadri/list_godaddy_repos/README.md

 Notes:

-React Router is also used here.
+App is also using React Router.

 A fork can be other set of repos itself.
-Thus, that component redering for that is handled using recursion.
+Thus, the component redering for that is handled using recursion.

-Things that can be added:

-Caching
-Avoiding unnecessary API calls.
-Blocking unrequired API calls.
-React Query can be used to handle data more efficiently.
-Code Splitting
-Loaders can be added
-Tests can be added
-Better styling
-etc.
+Please check the steps below to run the project locally.

 ## Run Locally